AbhinavGupta2002/Speedy_Math/README.md

 ## This application is currently under development.

 Speedy Math is a self developed iOS application that is intended for young children to practice their arithemtic skills - addition, subtraction, multiplication, and division.
+The app has a colorful and user-friendly interface.

 Compatible with all iPhones after iPhone SE (2nd version), inclusive, and compatible with all iPads.